Williams syndrome: History

 Williams syndrome was first described by J. C. P. Williams and his colleagues, who wrote in 1961 of four patients with supravalvular aortic stenosis, mental disability, and facial features including a broad forehead, large chin, low-set, "drooping" cheeks, widely spaced eyes, and wide-set mouth.
 A year after this report, German physician A. J. Beuren described three new patients with the same presentation.
-This led to the syndrome's full original name, Williams-Beuren syndrome, which is still used in some medical publications.
+This led to the syndrome's full original name, Williams–Beuren syndrome, which is still used in some medical publications.
 From 1964 to 1975, small research reports broadened medical knowledge of this syndrome's cardiovascular problems.
 Then in 1975, K. Jones and D. Smith produced a large-scale report on numerous patients with WS, ranging in age from infancy to adulthood, and described the behavioral and observable physical symptoms in greater detail than previously recorded.

 Society and culture

-The adjective "elfin" may have originated to describe the facial features of people with WS; before its scientific cause was understood, peoplebelieved that individuals with the syndrome, who have exceptionally charming and kind personalities, had extraordinary, even magical, powers.
-This has been proposed to be the origin of the folklore of elves, fairies, and other forms of the 'good people' or 'wee folk' present in English folklore.
+The adjective "elfin" may have originated to describe the facial features of people with WS; before its scientific cause was understood, people believed that individuals with the syndrome, who have exceptionally charming and kind personalities, had extraordinary, even magical, powers.
+This has been conjecturally proposed to be the origin of the folklore of elves, fairies, and other forms of the 'good people' or 'wee folk' present in English folklore.

 In a review of the symptoms and features of the syndrome, Laskari, Smith, and Graham emphasized that many family members of individuals with WS reject use of terminology such as "elfin", as well as descriptions of social symptoms as "cocktail party syndrome".
 Physicians, family members of individuals with WS syndrome, and WS associations alike have called for the curtailment of such terms.

 One notable person with the syndrome is Gabrielle Marion-Rivard, a Canadian actress and singer who won the Canadian Screen Award for Best Actress in 2014 for her performance in the film Gabrielle.
-Another is Jeremy Vest, member of the How's Your News? team, featured in the US TV series and film of the same name.
+Another is Jeremy Vest, member of the How's Your News? team, featured in the US-based TV series and film of the same name.